Traditions

 These are our spirit groups.
 There are small contests throughout the year, ending with the biggest competition, Dogswood Day.

-Small buses that transport students to sports games, weekend activities, and area drive.
+Small buses that transport students to sports games, weekend activities, and Area Drive.